a-mollenkopf/uh-oh-forgotMyPasswordGenerator/README.md

 # Features

 Working on this page tested my knowledge of Javascript and how to make things user responsive.
 I learned how to generate random numbers, letters, numbers, and symbols to make a unique password for the user.
 You have to choose at least one option when creating one and keep the length between 8 characters and 128 characters.
-Your new password will show up in the text box in the middel of the page.
+Your new password will show up in the text box in the middle of the page.